Compliance Health Score

 Q: My score dropped suddenly.
 What happened?

-A: Common causes: (1) New RoPA records added (increases denominator), (2) DPIA moved from APPROVED to PENDING (re-review), (3) Control test failed, (4) DSAR missed 30-day deadline.
+A: Common causes: (1) New RoPA records added (increases denominator), (2) DPIA moved from APPROVED to PENDING (re-review), (3) Control test failed, (4) DSAR missed its recorded effective deadline.
 Check the module breakdown to identify which area dropped.

 Q: Is this score legally binding?